 The Waverley Walks for Health scheme is part of Walking for Health (a national initiative now led by the Ramblers, with support from Macmillan Cancer Support).

 Contact your local Leisure Centre for details on specific walks in your area:

 - Haslemere, The Herons Tel: 01428 658484

 - Godalming Tel: 01483 417282

 - Cranleigh Tel: 01483 274400

-For general information about all walks in the scheme, please contact Nick Baxter (Walks for Health Contact)
+For general information about all walks in the scheme, please contact Carol Searle (Walks for Health Contact at Places for People)

 For more information on all our Godalming walks, please call Godalming Leisure Centre on 01483 417282.
 Alternatively, contact Nick Baxter (Walks for Health Contact) on 01483 523392 or email@example.com

 Please note that phone calls may be recorded for training or monitoring purposes.

 Page owner: Faye Boakes.
 Last updated: 24/07/2014 14:07